SS Olsztyn: History

 Imkenturm was a Hansa A Type cargo ship built in 1944 as yard number 604 by Werf de Noord, Alblasserdam, Netherlands for Deutsche Dampfschifffarts-Gesellschaft Hansa, Bremen, Germany.
 Her keel was laid on 29 March 1943.
 She was launched on 2 March 1944 and completed by Flensburger Schiffbau-Gesellschaft, Flensburg, Germany on 27 February 1945.
 Her port of registry was Bremen, and the Code Letters DOIJ were allocated.
 She participated in the Evacuation of East Prussia and was damaged in an Allied air raid on Flensburg on 1 May 1945.

 On 8 May 1945, Imkenturm was seized as a prize of war at Flensburg.
 She was passed to the Ministry of War Transport and was renamed Empire Gantry.
 Her UK official number was 180638 and her call sign was GJLQ.
 She was registered in London and Moss Hutchinson Line Ltd managed her.

 In 1946 Empire Gantry was allocated to the Soviet Union and renamed Feodosia.

-In 1947, Feodosia was sold to Gdynia America Lines, Poland and was renamed Olsztyn.
+In 1947, Feodosia was transferred to Gdynia America Lines, Poland and was renamed Olsztyn.
 The Code Letters SPAH were allocated.
 In 1951, she was sold to Polska Żegluga Morska, Szczecin.
 With their introduction in the 1960s, Olsztyn was allocated the IMO Number 5662782.
 She served until 1972, arriving at Bruges, Belgium on 31 January for scrapping by Gebroeders Van Heygen.